adamnagyzs/rock-paper-scissors/README.md

 # rock-paper-scissors

-Small JS practice project (no arrays, no gui yet)
+Small JS practice project (ai was used for css)